 Skip to main content

-Again this year I had planned some weeks off during the summer to give myself and family some rest.
-And what are you going to do then?
+This year too, I had planned some weeks off during the summer to give myself and family some rest.
+And what will you do then?
 Right!
-Clean up your own website, because that was already 2 years ago.
-Over the past 2 years I've learned a lot, when it comes to content, but also technology and I wanted to implement all that into the website.
-In this blog I will show you what has changed (under the hood).
+Clean up your own website, because that was 2 years ago.
+Over the past 2 years, I have learnt a lot, when it comes to content, but also technology, and I wanted to implement all that into the website.
+In this blog, I'll show you what has changed (under the bonnet).

-Was the old website no longer any good then?
+Was the old website no longer good then?

 The website that was there was definitely good.
-Of course, like the other websites with a maintenance contract, it was kept up nicely and had the latest version of Joomla and all the extensions.
+Of course, like the other websites with a maintenance contract, the website was neatly maintained and had the latest version of Joomla and all its extensions.
 It was found well in Google.
 Conversion was fine, I hardly had to be bored and sometimes even ran out of time.
-All thanks to word of mouth and my own website.
+And all thanks to word-of-mouth advertising and my own website.

-I had written down for myself 2 principles for the new website.
+I had written down for myself 2 guiding principles for the new website.

 A new website does not have to mean a big change for the visitor.
-And under the motto "Never change a winning team" I didn't want to change the structure of the site.
+And under the motto "Never change a winning team", I certainly didn't want to change the structure of the entire site.

-Last year I followed the training "Online Sales Success XL" by Aartjan van Erkel and learned a lot from him.
+Last year, I followed Aartjan van Erkel 's training course "Online Sales Success XL" and learned a lot from it.
 I had already largely implemented the tips he gave me regarding content in the website and since that had a positive effect, I wanted to adopt the content as much as possible in the 2017 version of my website.

-Of course it was possible to copy all the texts (via the database) to a new environment, or to take the old site as a base, but I chose to do a complete new installation and transfer the texts 1 by 1.
-This way I could force myself to go over the texts again, update the text here and there or take out small errors.
-The texts were previously formatted in UI-Kit and my new template I built in Bootstrap3, so the CSS classes have to be adjusted anyway.
+Of course, it was possible to copy all the texts (via the database) to a new environment, or to take the old site as a base, but I opted to do a complete new installation and transfer the texts 1 by 1.
+This way, I could force myself to go over the texts again, updating the text here and there or ironing out minor errors.
+The texts were previously formatted in UI-Kit and I built my new template in Bootstrap3, so the CSS classes have to be adjusted anyway.

 For the fonts, I no longer wanted to depend on fonts.google.com, so I downloaded the fonts and they are now loaded locally.